doriordan/skuber/docs/Refresh_EKS_AWS_Token.md

 # Refresh EKS (AWS) Token

-### Background
+## Background
 Skuber has the functionality to refresh your EKS (AWS) token with an IAM role and cluster configurations.

 The initiative:
 * Refreshing tokens increasing your k8s cluster security
-* Since kubernetes v1.21 service account tokens has an expiration, which means that you must use this feature with: skuber + EKS + k8s v1.21+. https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html#kubernetes-1.21
+* Since kubernetes v1.21 service account tokens has an expiration of 1 hour. https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html#kubernetes-1.21